National Travel and Tourism Week: May 3-9, 2026

 Grab one of our I Heart Kenosha frames to add to the fun of your photography.
 DETAILS>

 Local attractions and shops are providing FREE admission and products during this week for visitors and residents to enjoy.
-A different offer will be available each day, from May 4 through May 10, 2025.
+A different offer will be available each day.
 No purchase is necessary.

 This is a way to encourage exploration of our community – and to thank people who do explore!